Scripture Reference: Matthew 3:13-17

 Suggested Emphasis: Please God by obeying Him and making right choices.

-Jesus was baptised in the Jordan River by his cousin, John.
-He was 30 years old.
+At the age of 30, Jesus was baptised in the Jordan River by his cousin, John the Baptist.
 Jesus was not baptised because He needed to repent of wrong but because He wanted to do everything that was right.
 He “fulfilled all righteousness”.
 His heavenly Father was “well pleased.”

 The baptism of Jesus marked the official beginning of his ministry.
 This is the time Jesus publicly showed his choice to follow God’s will.
 Until this time he most probably lived in Nazareth working as a carpenter like Joseph.
 Jesus probably walked about 70 miles from Nazareth to the Jordan River near Jericho.
 He must have known it was important to be baptised.

 John was not yet sure that Jesus was the Messiah, but he knew that it would be more fitting for Jesus to baptise him (Luke 3:3).
 John and Jesus probably were personally acquainted, though they lived far apart.
 Their mothers were related (Luke 1:36), and they may have seen each other when they went to Jerusalem for the Passover and other feasts.
 It is possible that John’s parents had told him about the miraculous birth of Jesus.